Lion and the Mouse (The)

 - Summary of fable to guide oral retelling: http://aesopfables.com/cgi/aesop1.cgi?srch&fabl/TheLionandtheMouse2

-- Tell the story to the class and help them discuss it when you are finished.
+Tell the story to the class and discuss it when you are finished.
 Ask: What happened to the mouse?
 What happened to the lion?
 What is a trap?
 How did the mouse free the lion?
-Why couldn't the lion free himself?
+Why couldn't the lion free itself?

-- Guide discussion to other kind deeds the children may have done or seen.
+Guide discussion to kind deeds the children may have done or seen.
 Ask, as good citizens, what kind deeds they could do.

 Strand PHIL.III Philanthropy and the Individual